The font size or text size is how large the characters displayed on a screen or printed on a page are.

-With web design and CSS a font size can be set as pre-determined font dimensions using: xx-small, x-small, small, medium, large, x-large, xx-large, smaller, or larger keywords.
-The font size can also be specified using the Point, Pica, Inch, Centimeter, Millimeter, em, and percentage.
+With web design and CSS, font size changed based on a set of pre-determined font dimensions.
+Some of these dimensions include xx-small, x-small, small, medium, large, x-large, and xx-large.
+Font size may also be specified using Point, Pica, Inch, Centimeter, Millimeter, em, and percentage.

 Specifying the font size in an HTML tag

 <p style="font-size: 2pt;">Here is an example of 2pt font.</p>